 - Dear Lawyers

-they have a common characteristic: they serve no point.
+they have a common characteristic: they serve no meaningful point.

-Here’s a startling revelation – you could remove that kind of meaningless salutation entirely and not change a single thing in the actual meaning of the letter.
+Here’s a startling revelation – you could remove that kind of salutation entirely and not change a single thing in the actual meaning of the letter.
+You might have a minor impact on the tone, of course, but the letter itself is going to have the exact some contents either way.

 Now if you were using a personal salutation like “Dear Bob” or “Dear Mrs Smith” then that might be different – but many firms now use an Attention: Person approach to this in the address block itself, which makes lots of sense.

-So while the magic circle catches up with 2006 in its strive towards gender neutral salutations, the rest of us should be considering just abolishing them entirely.
+So while the magic circle catches up with 2006 in its huge strides towards gender neutral salutations, the rest of us should be considering just abolishing them entirely.

-Next, in changing the language how they have they have actually changed the meaning.
+Next, in changing the language this way (that is – to Dear Sir or Madam), they have actually changed the meaning of the salutation entirely.

 The reason “Dear Sirs” exists is because, traditionally, you were writing to the firm rather than to the individual.
+And, of course, for a long time only men were partners in law firms – thus, Dear Sirs.
 That’s why it was plural, and it’s also why you started marking things to people’s attention, rather than actually directing the letter to them.
+The letter is actually addressed to the firm, which is as true now as it was then.

-However, “Dear Sir or Madam” does not achieve that goal – you’re now clearly writing to the individual involved rather than the firm, since you’re using the singular of each.
+However, “Dear Sir or Madam” does not achieve that goal – you’re now clearly saluting the individual involved rather than the firm, since you’re using the singular of each.
 That begs the question: if you’re writing to an individual, you probably know who that is.
-So why not actually address them?
+So if you must address it then why not actually address them?

-If you don’t at first, then at least later you will – and don’t you think that you might “inadvertently” offend some people once you know who they are if you write to “Dear Sir or Madam”?
+If you don’t at first, then at least later you will – and don’t you think that you might “inadvertently” offend some people once you know who they are if you address them as “Dear Sir or Madam”?
+If my wife wrote me an email that started with “Dear Sir or Madam” then something probably went horribly wrong that day.

-The only option to maintain the original purpose of the (redundant) salutation would be to say “Dear Sirs and Mesdames” or “Dear Sirs and Madames” or “Dear Sirs/Mesdames” or some variation.
+The only option to maintain the original purpose of the (redundant) salutation would be to say “Dear Sirs and Mesdames” or “Dear Sirs and Madames” or “Dear Sirs/Mesdames” (or any of those the other way around) or some variation.

 All of which sound stupid.